CartONG-staff/opsmap-nigeria/README.md

 ## Current project description

 The objective is to provide multiple components and tools to a typical oppsmap, the standard opsmap.

-This project holds two differents projects:

-- a lib declaration
-  The entry point is entry-point-lib.ts of the lib.
-  This is history

 - an app implementation
   The two entry points are `app/TKApp.vue` and `entry-point-app.vue`